When you don’t like your old headshots, you have to admit – sometimes it’s because of these mistakes.

 4. You pack the wrong clothes

-Related: While you’re at it, read how to style your shoot.
+Related: While you’re at it, read how I deliver your style guide

 5. You fail to research what photos you want